 Treatment of Dehydration

-The majority of individuals who experience mild to moderate dehydration due to diarrhoea, vomiting, or fever can get better by consuming more water or other liquids.
+Most individuals who experience mild to moderate dehydration due to diarrhoea, vomiting, or fever can get better by consuming more water or other liquids.
 Full-strength fruit juice and soft beverages may make diarrhoea worse.

-Severely dehydrated children and adults should receive medical attention from emergency workers who arrive in an ambulance or in a hospital emergency department.
+Severely dehydrated children and adults should receive medical attention from emergency workers who arrive in an ambulance or a hospital emergency department.
 Intravenously administered salts and fluids have a quick absorption rate and hasten healing.